 Waterloo Electric Vehicle Challenge

 Hosted by Waterloo Engineering, the Waterloo High School Electric Vehicle (EV) Challenge allows students to design, build and drive their own electric race cars in an endurance competition.
-The annual EV Challenge competition is held at the end of May each year and features a number of different competitions, including:
+The 2025 Waterloo EV Challenge will be held on Saturday, May 24 (rain date Sunday, May 25) at the University of Waterloo and will feature a number of different competitions, including:

 - Races for both 12 and 24 volt car classes